Order of the Arrow ceremonies and symbols

-The Order of the Arrow relies heavily on ceremonies and symbols.
-While the content of the ceremonies are secret and protected by the Order of the Arrow, the requirement to take part in these ceremonies are made publicly available by the Society.
+The Order of the Arrow (OA) relies heavily on ceremonies and symbols.
+While the content of these ceremonies are safeguarded by the OA, concerned parents may review the ceremonies and can refuse for their child to take part as membership is voluntary.

 Ceremonies

-Unit Election
+Unit election

 Elections are held in the unit and organized by the Lodge.
-Members of the unit are invited to vote for those who best follow the Scout Oath and Law.
+All youth members of the unit vote for those who best follow the Scout Oath and Law.
 Campaigning is not allowed and voting is done by secret ballot.
-All active members are entitled to vote and to be elected, a scout must receive votes on at least half of the ballots submitted.
-Voting a blank ballot is considered voting against all the members on the ballot.
+To be elected, a scout must be voted for by at least half of the youth.
+Members may abstain from voting.

 To be eligible for election, a youth must: